Building Trust into Your Business Culture

 Excellent customer service begins with name tags.
 They are an integral part of your work uniform.
 Dress codes state what workers should and shouldn’t wear to work.
 That is why you would typically see brokers wearing suits, teachers wearing business casual and retail workers wearing company colored shirts.
 When jobs do not require anything specifically, name tags do the trick just as well as regular uniforms.
 They tell guests and other workers your name, job title, business name and more.
 Name tags are your best friend because they help you quickly become friends with everyone you serve.

-When you wear a name tag, you break the awkwardness of speaking to a customer when they do not know how to address you—with that, communicating with customers is easier than ever.
+When you wear a name tag, you break the awkwardness of speaking to a customer when they do not know how to address you.
+With that, communicating with customers is easier than ever.
 With your name displayed, you give customers and employees permission to learn your name and address you as such.
 After that, you are open to communication for any reason.

 business meeting with people wearing name tags